Krnvrrr/Krnvrrr/README.md

 ### Hi there 👋
 Myself karanveer singh.
-I am a 3rd year undergraduate BTech student in Chemical engineering at Indian Institute of technology, Roorkee. my area of interest is Full stack Web development and Data-Structure and Algorithm and currently, I currently am learning data science. 🦖
+I am a 4th year undergraduate BTech student in Chemical engineering at Indian Institute of technology, Roorkee. my area of interest is Full stack Web development, Data-Structure and Algorithm and DBMS.
+I am proficient in various computer languages such as JavaScript, Python, and C++ and possess a deep understanding of  React.js, HTML, CSS, Bootstrap, Tailwind CSS, Node.js, Express.js, Flask , MySql, MongoDB.
+I am eager to contribute my technical expertise and creative problem-solving abilities to dynamic projects that push boundaries and deliver impactful solutions.
+Let's connect to explore opportunities and discuss how we can collaborate to drive innovation in the field of Full Stack software Development.

+Contact me at karanveer_s@ch.iitr.ac.in
 <!--
 **Krnvrrr/Krnvrrr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.